You decided to make a list of all the absolutely must-see Brazilian sites – but don’t know how to begin it? Here is a great starting point.

-This is the ultimate list of must-see Brazilian sites, the 18 historic towns and natural wonders that were included by United Nations Educational, Scientific and Cultural Organization in the UNESCO list of World Heritage sites.
-It is a great guide for those who want to travel around and discover the country’s riches.
+The United Nations Educational, Scientific and Cultural Organization declared 18 Brazilian places of outstanding historic or environmental value UNESCO World Heritage sites.
+They are a precious guide for those who want to discover the country’s riches.
 I have visited most of them and couldn’t agree more with the selection.

-See below the full list and the UNESCO’s justification for the sites choice:
+See below the full list and the UNESCO’s justification for its choices:

 1 – Atlantic Forest Southeast Reserves – The Atlantic Forest South-East Reserves, in the states of Paraná and São Paulo, contain some of the best and most extensive examples of Atlantic forest in Brazil.
 The 25 protected areas that make up the site (some 470,000 ha in total) display the biological wealth and evolutionary history of the last remaining Atlantic forests.
 From mountains covered by dense forests, down to wetlands, coastal islands with isolated mountains and dunes, the area comprises a rich natural environment of great scenic beauty.